Imm0rta11/Voice_assisted_Sofia_beta/README_FOR_USERS_ENG.txt

-Before use, you need to download the 137 MB model from this link: https://alphacephei.com/vosk/models/vosk-model-small-uk-v3-small.zip
+Before use, you need to download the 137 MB model and move file to directory executable file main.py. from this link: https://alphacephei.com/vosk/models/vosk-model-small-uk-v3-small.zip

 Sofia supports phrases: